codesilva/codesilva.github.io/_drafts/pitches/tropical-rails.md

 ### Intro

-- manifest.json and service-worker.js (Rails does that for you, but it's good to know)
+- Understand manifest.json and service-worker.js (Rails does that for you, but it's good to know)
 - Show some companies using PWAs (like Reddit, Pinterest, etc.)
-- Web APIs are more powerful than you remember: let's see what a PWA can do today and compare with native apps.
+- Web APIs are more powerful than you remember: let's see what a PWA can do today and compare to native apps.

 ### Getting started

+- How to quickly turn your Rails app into a PWA
+- An application for demoinstrating PWA capabilities

-- rails new: let's create a simple study coaching app where the teacher can publish materials and the students can download them
+    Let's create a simple study coaching app where the teacher can publish materials and the students can download them

-- the minimal configuration needed
+    NOTE:There will be no true live coding, the application will be ready to show and I will show the code snippets.

 ### Delivering an offline-capable application

-- Cache API
+- Cache API for enabling offline usage
-- ~~Hotwire + View Transitions API~~ Background Sync (for publishing materials)
+- Background Sync for publishing materials efficiently and offline-tolerant
-- Background Fetching (for downlading materials)
+- Background Fetching to efficiently download materials

 ### PWA Engagement features

-- Some statistics (I provide statistics on app engagement when using push notifications)
+- Some statistics
+    Having push notifications you can get the user's attention even when they are not using your app.
+I show some statistics about push notifications to show how they can be powerful.
-- Implementing Push Notifications
+- Implement Push Notifications

-Your app can have much more retention if you use push notifications.
-I will show you how to implement them.

 ### Other engagement features

-- Context menu
-- Vibration API
+- Use `share_target` to allow our app to be a target for sharing materials
+- Use `shortcuts` to allow the user to quickly access the app's sections
+- Mention other APIs that can be used to engage users and deliver native-like experiences

-### Demo
+### Demo and Expectations

-- Demo the app
+- Quick demo of the app
+- Discuss expectations with ActionNotifier based on the mentioned gems: `active_delivery` and `noticed`.

+---

+# Tropical on Rails

+## Elevator Pitch (300 characters)

+Most apps are simple yet valuable — that's why we love Rails.
+PWAs share this spirit: build once, run anywhere.

+You'll learn how to build engaging and offline-capable apps.
+With most of the knowledge you already have you will ace PWAs and get prepared for the future of Rails.

+## Notes

+I've been a software developer for 10 years now.
+I worked with a variety of web frameworks in different programming languages.
+In the last three years, I've been working with and writing about Ruby and Rails.
+Both became my favorite technologies.
+I even led a workshop where we made a Database from scratch in plain Ruby and as an open-source enthusiast, I've been contributing to projects using Ruby on Rails.

+My background in mobile and JavaScript development makes me a good fit because I have the perspective of someone who worked with native and hybrid implementations and I can speak confidently that most of the apps can be easily achieved with PWAs.
+HTML APIs (The Platform) are powerful today allowing us to access file systems, bluetooth devices, geocoding, and much more!

+Talk attendees just need to know Rails and a bit o JavaScript.
+That's good enough to absorb all the outcomes.